*This post may contain affiliate links. Read more »

 Step 4

-Add the cilantro, drained chickpeas and water to the pot, gently stirring them into the aromatic blend.
+Add the cilantro, drained garbanzo beans and water to the pot, gently stirring them into the aromatic blend.

 Step 5